cesarhdz/wordpress-packages/README.md

             + wp-markdown

+### Composer Installers

-Since all packages require [composer/installers], we get plugins installed in their right folder, adicionally you can change the folder using:
+All packages require [composer/installers], so we get plugins installed in their right folder, adicionally you can change the folder using:

 ~~~~json